-Thank you for your interest in University of Botswana's Graduate Programmes offered in Gaborone and Maun and leading to Postgraduate Diploma, Master's, MPhil and PhD qualifications.
+We have entered the new era of the knowledge-based economy and your choice to pursue your higher education with the University of Botswana is the best choice ever!
+Thank you for your keen interest in the University of Botswana's Graduate Programmes which are offered in Gaborone and Maun.
+This diverse programmes allow you to read for Postgraduate Diploma, Master's, MPhil and PhD qualifications which are offered by professionals of note.